Scalingo/terraform-provider-scalingo-examples/README.md

 ## Existing examples:

-* `notifiers`: Creates how to create slack or emails notifiers
+* `notifiers`: how to create Slack or email notifiers